robotika/arne/README.md

 - by coincidence the same day launched https://www.nasa.gov/specials/artemis/

 ## ARNE02
-- planed start May 2024
+- started on 6th May 2024